Felicitas Becker

-Felicitas Becker (born 1971 in Erlangen) is a Belgian historian, currently a Professor of African History at the University of Ghent.
-She worked at the University of Cambridge from 2010 till 2016, where she was also Fellow of Peterhouse College.
-She works on AIDS, slavery and the spread of Islam in East Africa, especially Tanzania.
+Felicitas Becker (born 1971 in Erlangen) is a German historian, currently a Professor of African History at the University of Ghent.
+She worked from 2010 till 2016 at the University of Cambridge, where she was also Fellow of Peterhouse.
+She works on AIDS, slavery and the state of Islam in East Africa, especially Tanzania.

 Becker's work has been supported by grants from the Gerda Henkel Foundation and the European Research Council.
 She won the Ellen MacArthur Prize in Economic History at Cambridge University.